kongondo/Padloper2Starter/README.md

 ## Demo

 This is the Padloper **Demo 5**.
-The main difference between this and [Demo 1](https://github.com/kongondo/Padloper2Starter/tree/demo-1) is that `Demo 5` shows how you can have checkout form with only a minimum number of inputs.
+The main difference between this and [Demo 1](https://github.com/kongondo/Padloper2Starter/tree/demo-1) is that `Demo 5` shows how you can have a checkout form with only a minimum number of inputs.
 In Demo 5, only email and country inputs are required.

 Please note that this demo requires that you use a custom checkout form (as per its files) instead of the Padloper inbuilt one.
 This will give you the flexibility to amend inputs to the form.